diko316/dikolab-basic/README.md

-# @dikotech/basic
+# @dikolab/basic

-## Introduction
+## Motivation

-Tired of reinventing the wheel for new Javascript project.
+Tired of reinventing the wheel in every new Javascript project.

-I just want to lazily run the code below to create no Javascript Object.
+I'm feeling lazy and just want to create a Javascript Object using the code below.

 ```js
 import { query } from "@dikolab/basic";